levibostian/iOSBlanky/README.md

 # iOSBlanky

-Clone the repo, edit some configurations, and get off to building your next awesome iOS app!

-This project is _very_ opinionated because, well, it's designed for the apps that [I](https://github.com/levibostian/) build.
+Boilerplate project for iOS apps.
+The template that [I](https://github.com/levibostian/) use for the apps that I build.

 Nodejs developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/expressjsblanky) Android developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/androidblanky)

-# What is iOSBlanky?

-iOSBlanky is an iOS app.
-It's a simple iOS app that includes a collection of libraries, configurations, and architecture decisions for all of the apps that I build.
-So whenever I want to build a new iOS app, instead of creating a blank XCode project and spending a bunch of time configuring it to include all my libraries, configurations, and architecture decisions in it that I want, I simply clone this repo, do some editing to the project, and off to building my app!

-# Why use iOSBlanky?

-You know the feeling when you go to begin a new project.
-The day you begin a project is spent on just setting up your project, configuring it, and getting your environment all setup.
-It takes hours to days to complete!

-iOSBlanky works to avoid that.
-By having a blank iOS app already created, you are ready to jump right into developing your new app. iOSBlanky works to get you to building your app within minutes instead of hours or days.

-# What are some cool things about iOSBlanky?
+# What are the goals of iOSBlanky?

-iOSBlanky has been modified over years of building iOS apps.
-Through experience, anyone is guaranteed to find many annoyances and bugs while building apps.
-As I build more and more apps, when I encounter a new bug or annoyance I have with building iOS apps, I spend some engineering time to create a solution to the problem and then I put it in this repo.
+iOSBlanky has been modified over years of building iOS.
+Through experience, you are guaranteed to find many annoyances and bugs.
+After each encounter, some engineering work is done to help remove that annoyance and prevent that bug from happening again.

-iOSBlanky comes equipped with the following features:
+iOSBlanky comes equipped with the following goals:

-- Swift.
-Yeah, swift is pretty cool.
-- Build and deploy a development, beta, and production app.
-This allows you to perform internal and external beta testing of your app to make sure everything works great.
-- Setup with dependency injection and mocking to allow you to unit test easily.
-Also, dependency graph tested via unit test for missing registrations.
-- (Coming soon!) ~~When creating integration tests, it can be necessary to insert fake data into your database and then run a HTTP request against your code to test it. iOSBlanky is setup to insert fake data into your database super easily.~~
-- Setup with Travis CI to build, lint, test, and deploy your apps.
-- Fastlane setup for quick and easy local development as well as app deployment.
+- Get up and running building an app as fast as possible.
+Pre-configure this project so you don't have to.
+Install set of dependencies and configure them assuming they will be used.
+  - Make some assumptions about what this app will probably use such as push notifications, dynamic links, Core Data, etc. If you don't need something, just delete that code.
+- Latest version of Swift and XCode.
+- Support for older versions of iOS so people can enjoy using their older hardware, for longer.
+- Full configuration of the application through environment variables as defined [in the 12factor app](https://12factor.net/config).
-- Unit, integration, and UI testing setup.
+- Unit, integration, and UI testing.
-- CoreData setup to quickly jump into database initialization.
+- Easily create mocks and work with sample data in tests.
+- Use a CI server to run lint, tests on each commit of the code.
+- Full deployment of the app with CI server.
+  - Fully automated deploy including pushing metadata and taking new screenshots for the store (thanks fastlane!).

 # Getting started